smasoudn/CarND-Path-Planning-Project/README.md

 In reality, we might need to cancel a command before it is complete, but in this simple scenario, BP issues lane change when it is 100% sure it is safe and since other vehicles behave propoerly, we do not expect to see unpredictable behavior from other vehicles.

-The code related to this part can be found in lines 212-221 in `planner.hpp1 file.
+The code related to this part can be found in lines 212-221 in `planner.hpp` file.